REALmanya/Accretion-Disk-AGN/README.md

 $$

 where:
-- $\dot{M}$ is the mass accretion rate
+- \( \dot{M} \) is the mass accretion rate
-- $r_{\mathrm{in}}$ is the inner disk radius (ISCO-like proxy)
+- \( r_{\mathrm{in}} \) is the inner disk radius (used here as an ISCO-like proxy)

+This formulation captures the **qualitative radial structure** of energy dissipation in classical thin-disk models.

 ---

-## Numerical Implementation
+## 💻 Numerical Implementation

-The disk is discretized radially between an inner and outer radius.
+The disk is discretized radially between prescribed inner and outer radii.
-From the energy flux, we compute:
+From the energy flux profile, the following quantities are computed:

-**Differential luminosity**
+- **Differential luminosity**
+$$

-dL/dr = 2 π r F(r)
+\frac{dL}{dr} = 2\pi r F(r)
+$$

-**Total disk luminosity** via numerical integration
+- **Total disk luminosity** via numerical integration

-**Cumulative luminosity** to determine where most energy is released
+- **Cumulative luminosity** to determine where most energy is released

-A parameter study is performed by varying the accretion rate (Ṁ).
+A parameter study is performed by varying the mass accretion rate \( \dot{M} \).

+---

-## Results
+## 📊 Results and Validation

-### Energy Flux Profile
+### Radial Energy Flux
-Energy dissipation is strongly concentrated toward the inner disk radii.
+Energy dissipation is strongly concentrated toward the inner disk radii, consistent with thin-disk analytical expectations.

 ### Differential Disk Luminosity
-Most of the luminosity originates close to the black hole.
+The majority of the emitted luminosity originates close to the central object.

 ### Cumulative Luminosity
-A large fraction of the total luminosity is emitted within a small inner region of the disk.
+A significant fraction of the total luminosity is produced within a relatively small inner region of the disk.

-### Accretion Rate Study
+### Accretion Rate Scaling
-Increasing \( \dot{M} \) scales the energy flux uniformly, preserving the radial profile shape.
+Varying \( \dot{M} \) scales the energy flux and luminosity **linearly**, while preserving the radial profile shape, providing a key **consistency check** of the implementation.

 All plots are automatically saved in the `results/plots/` directory.

 ---

-## Scientific Insights
+## 🔬 Scientific Interpretation

-- Energy dissipation in accretion disks is strongly concentrated toward the inner radii.
+- Radial energy dissipation follows the expected \( r^{-3} \)–dominated behavior of classical thin-disk models.
-- The total luminosity scales linearly with mass accretion rate.
+- Total disk luminosity scales linearly with mass accretion rate, as predicted analytically.
-- Log–log flux profiles reveal power-law behavior expected from analytical disk theory.
-- This model captures the qualitative physics of thin-disk accretion relevant to AGN environments.
+- Cumulative luminosity profiles demonstrate that inner disk regions dominate energy output.
+- The numerical results are **qualitatively consistent with canonical thin-disk theory**, validating the implementation at an exploratory level.

 ---

-## Project Structure
+## 📂 Project Structure
 Accretion-Disk-AGN/
 │
-├── acceleration_disk.py # Main simulation and analysis script
+├── accretion_disk.py # Main simulation and analysis script
 ├── README.md # Project documentation
 └── results/
 └── plots/